-Task Description National Goals Supported 3.1 Regional Bicycle and Pedestrian Planning focuses on the improvement of safety and mobility for bicycles and pedestrians by providing support for local and regional efforts to adopt and implement a "Complete Streets" approach to create neighborhoods, village centers and city streets that safely accommodate all modes of transportation.
+Task Description National Goals Supported 2.7 Regional Performance Measures collects data used to monitor and evaluate regional performance measures established for the Pioneer Valley Region All 3.1 Regional Bicycle and Pedestrian Planning focuses on the improvement of safety and mobility for bicycles and pedestrians by providing support for local and regional efforts to adopt and implement a "Complete Streets" approach to create neighborhoods, village centers and city streets that safely accommodate all modes of transportation.
 Safety, System Reliability, Congestion Reduction 3.2 Transit System Surveys and Route Implementation - This ongoing task uses existing route data and ridership surveys to assist in improving the reliability and performance of the PVTA fixed route system.
 Staff has also been utilizing data available from the ITS equipped transit vehicle to develop new performance measures.
 Safety, Congestion Reduction, System Reliability 3.4 Regional Freight Planning - The freight planning task focuses on identifying opportunities to enhance the movement of freight in the region.
 Freight Movement and Economic Vitality

-3.5 Regional Congestion Management Process (CMP) - The CMP uses a variety of data sources to measure congestion along regional corridors and identify congestion bottlenecks.
+Decienal Connection Management Process T 3.5 Regional Congestion Management Process (CMP) - The CMP uses a variety of data sources to measure congestion along regional corridors and identify congestion bottlenecks.
 The MPO collects vehicle travel time data to assist in tracking congestion.
 Planning studies are developed for congested areas to assist in developing projects to reduce congestion.
 Congestion Reduction, System Reliability 3.6 Regional Pavement Management System - Pavement condition data is collected for all federal aid eligible roadways in the region on a four year cycle.
 The impact of planned roadway improvement projects can be analyzed under a variety of funding levels to identify the level of investment required to keep pavement in a good state of repair.
-Infrastructure Condition, Reduce Project Delivery Delays 3.7 Regional Perfroamnce Measures Assessment - This task provides an update on the progress made in meeting the regional performance measures established as part of the update to the RTP.
+Infrastructure Condition, Reduce Project Delivery Delays 3.7 Regional Performance Measures Assessment - This task provides an update on the progress made in meeting the regional performance measures established as part of the update to the RTP.
 Data collected as part of Task 2.7 will be used to assist in calculating scores for projects reviewed as part of the region's Transportation Evaluation Criteria (TEC).
-The progress made towards each regional performance goal will be uodated on an annual basis.
+The progress made towards each regional performance goal will be updated on an annual basis.
 All 3.8 Regional Safety and Planning Studies - The MPO develops a list of the Top 100 High Crash Intersections every four years.
 The Top 100 list is used to monitor the effectiveness of regional safety improvements and to advance planning studies to identify potential safety improvements.
 Safety, Reduce Project Delivery Delays 3.9 Intelligent Transportation System (ITS) and Regional Evacuation Planning - This task assists in ongoing regional ITS and evacuation planning efforts to increase the deployment of ITS technology, provide real time information to the public, and enhance regional transportation security.
 Safety, Congestion Reduction, System Reliability 3.10 Climate Change Implementation - This task assists Pioneer Valley communities to plan for the impacts of climate change on the regional transportation system.
 It also serves to develop strategies and projects that can have a positive impact on greenhouse gas emissions from transportation sources in compliance with the Massachusetts GreenDOT policy.
 Infrastructure Condition, Environmental Sustainability 3.11 Green Street and Infrastructure - Encourages the use of green streets and green infrastructure where practical to reduce stormwater and other environmental impacts the regional transportation system.
 Infrastructure Condition, Environmental Sustainability